Sirius the Jaeger: Production and release

-The anime premiered from July 12 to September 27, 2018, and is broadcast on AT-X, Tokyo MX, BS11, and Tulip TV.
+The anime aired from July 12 to September 27, 2018, and is broadcast on AT-X, Tokyo MX, BS11, and Tulip TV.
 The series is directed by Masahiro Andō and written by Keigo Koyanagi, with animation by studio P.A.
 Works.
 The original character designs are provided by Kinu Nishimura, and Mai Matsuura and Souichirou Sako are adapting the designs for animation, as well as serving as chief animation directors for the series.
 Music for the series is composed by Masaru Yokoyama.
 Infinite produced the anime.

 Shiho Takeuchi is in charge of the series' concept design.
 Masahiro Sato is the action animation director, Junichi Higashi and Ayumi Satō are the art directors, and Kazuto Izumida is the director of photography.
 The series is edited by Ayumu Takahashi.
 Mika Sugawara is in charge of the color setting, and Tariki Kiritani serves as the series 3D animation director.
 Jin Aketagawa is the sound director for the series.

 The opening theme song is "Sirius" (シリウス, Shiriusu) by Kishida Kyoudan & The Akeboshi Rockets, and the ending theme song is "Hoshie" (星絵) by Sajou no Hana.
 Licensed by Netflix, the anime was made available on the streaming service on December 21, 2018.